NaderNemati/pointcloud-pipeline-modern/README.md

 Pipeline: range-adaptive downsampling → robust ground (CSF by default; Patchwork++ optional) → HDBSCAN clustering → PCA OBBs → high-quality off-screen rendering.
 Datasets: MulRan ParkingLot (Ouster, .bin identical to KITTI Velodyne format) and optional SemanticKITTI labels.

+MulRan – ParkingLot, an urban LiDAR dataset for place recognition/SLAM, is used as the source for this animation.
+It was recorded with an Ouster OS1-64 and released as KITTI-style .bin scans containing (x, y, z, intensity), the format is explicitly identical to KITTI Velodyne, so standard KITTI loaders work out of the box.
+In your GIF, the scene looks right for ParkingLot: you can see the characteristic ring-like stripes on building façades, dense shrub/treeline blobs, and a largely removed ground plane; colors look like cluster IDs (not raw intensity), which matches the HDBSCAN stage of your pipeline.
+Overall, the visual content and point density are exactly what we expect from MulRan’s ParkingLot sequence and your processing steps

 ## Method
 Range-adaptive downsampling (finer near, coarser far) for speed without losing shape.